CoherenceSync

 CoherenceSync Events

-to conveniently structure gameplay in response to key moment of the component's lifecycle.
-Events are initially hidden, but you can reveal them using the button at the bottom of the Inspector called "Subscribe to...".
+You can hook into the events fired by the CoherenceSync to conveniently structure gameplay in response to key moment of the component's lifecycle.
+Events are initially hidden, but you can reveal them using the button at the bonttom of the Inspector called "Subscribe to...".

-Once revealed, you can use them just like regular UnityEvents
+Once revealed, you can use them just like regular UnityEvents:

 You can also subscribe to these events in code.